 And so we'll add another one in here, which will be section.
 And for this one, I'm going to use D for detail as the designator.
 So D01 tab, I'm going to just start typing in a few of these.

 And I think that'll be good for now.
 So those are the ones that we want to add to use to annotate our wall sections.
-And so we'll do our trick here where we hit save, like leave that file open.
+And so we'll do our trick here where we hit save, then leave that file open.

-And so, you know, using that user keynote, I can grab this guy here.
+And so, you know, using that user keynote, I can grab this element here.
 And then I can add my section keynotes for metal guardrail.
 I can use one of my elevation keynotes to note that this is the storefront.

 And we'll go ahead and repeat the same process for A702.